 Stockyard Gully National Park

 Located north-east of Green Head, Stockyard Gully National Park was named after one of the stopping places used by drovers.
-A feature is the 300 metre Stockyard Gully Tunnel, which follows a winding underground creek bed.
-Flashlights are required in the tunnel.
+A feature is the 300 metre Stockyard Tunnel, which follows a winding underground creek bed.
+Torches are required in the tunnel.

 The Stockyard Gully Caves provide an ideal day trip and local tours are available.
 Access available via four-wheel drive only.